Esther Chapter Five

 Esther 5:14

-His wife Zeresh and all his friends said to him, 'Have a gallows built, seventy-five feet high, and ask the king in the morning to have Mordecai hanged on it.
-Then go with the king to the dinner and be happy.'
-This suggestion delighted Haman, and he had the gallows built.
+At this Zeresh his wife and all his friends said to him, "Have a gallows seventy-five feet high constructed, and in the morning speak to the king about having Mordekhai hanged on it.
+Then go in, and enjoy yourself with the king at the banquet."
+Haman liked the idea, so he had a gallows made.

 His wife and friends told him to have a huge gallows built and to hang Mordecai from it.
 They wanted it to be seventy-five feet tall which is much higher than needed so that everyone would be able to see what happens when you mess with Haman.
 Because of his pride and hatred for the Jews (anti-semitism), he gladly had it built.